Maiku3/CommentSense/README.md

 ## Screenshots
 ![Screenshot 2023-11-13 120135](https://github.com/Maiku3/YT-Comment-Analysis/assets/95307563/32432cfa-351b-4d09-b9d7-7c1652a3f0fa)

-## Model / Results
+## Model Accuracy
-We got **80.25%** accuracy on the training set and **80.34%** accuracy on the validation set.
+We got **80.25%** accuracy on the training set and a **80.34%** accuracy on the validation set.
 The accuracy of the model is still **~80%** on the validation set, showing that our model generalized pretty well from the training data and is not overfitting.
 ![Screenshot 2023-11-13 131806](https://github.com/Maiku3/YT-Comment-Analysis/assets/95307563/679fbfdc-8845-4607-b348-4c78ea27415a)

 ## Dataset